12 November 2024

 If you can smell gas outside the house, you might be having a gas leak in the main underground gas lines.
 It might be even more dangerous than a mere gas leak in the kitchen because it can impact your entire neighbourhood.

 Under such circumstances, the first thing you need to do is remove and turn off all possible ignition sources from the area, such as cigarettes, general electrical appliances, and even mobile phones.
-If you’re not careful about it, you might end up with a burst gas main pipe outside the house.
-So, avoid any ignition that can escalate the situation.

 Step 2: Contact The Local Authority